afknapping/github-from-scratch/_posts/2007-12-01-local-development.md

 chapter: "two"
 ---

-# TODO: add screenshots, make a branch. add challenge/link to next step, wall of fame.

 If you have written code before, you might have done it in a text editor on your own machine instead of online.
 To do so, we need to download our repository and synchronize local changes to GitHub.

 #### Challenge